taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 In the case that someone wishes to specify a specific origin for the request, as a request to override the automatic IP resolution, the optional `origin=<origin>` query parameter can be used.

+An object must not be viewable until any post-upload steps which are required have occured.
+This is to ensure that objects which have not been fully completed or had their validation completed are used

 Example inside heroku:
 ```